-In 2014, no nesting terns were observed on Queen Bess Island.
+In 2014, nesting terns were observed on Queen Bess Island.
 In 2013, there were 50 royal tern (Thalasseus maximus) pairs.
 The DWH oil spill resulted in a combined loss of thousands of terns from either direct mortality or the loss of potential fledglings due to the mortality of breeding-age birds (DWH Trustees 2016a).
-The population of terns on Queen Bess Island decreased 64 percent between May and June 2010 (CPRA 2018).
+The population of terns on Queen Bess Island decreased 64 percent between May and June 2010 (Baker et al. 2015).